mfansler/TidyGEO/TidyGEO/help_docs/About.md

 ## Changelog
 The following is a list of changes implemented by successive versions of TidyGEO.
 This list is pulled from the GitHub repository for the app.
 For a more extensive changelog, please visit <a href = "https://github.com/srp33/TidyGEO" target = "_blank">the GitHub page.</a>

-Edited FAQ and About sections; testing automated changelog.